Macintosh conversion: Colby Systems, Inc.

-Founded in 1982 and operating out of Fresno, California, Colby Systems, Inc. launched its first Macintosh portable computer in 1987.
+Founded in 1982 by Chuck Colby and operating out of Fresno, California, Colby Systems, Inc. launched its first Macintosh portable computer in 1987, after attempting to negotiate purchasing Macintosh components from Apple.
 In 1991, after introducing but never shipping its final portable Mac solution, the company left the Mac conversion business to work with video technology and was dissolved in 2016.